Frequently Asked Questions (FAQs)

 Americans with Disabilities Act (ADA) FAQs

-What Building and Site Design Elements are Impacted by the requirements of the Americans with Disabilities Act (ADA)?
+What Building Design Elements are Impacted by the requirements of the Americans with Disabilities Act (ADA)?

 Is the landlord or tenant responsible for ADA compliance?
 Are there areas of shared responsibility?

 How do the requirements of the Americans with Disabilities Act (ADA) for existing facilities differ from those for new construction or facilities that have been altered?

 As a commercial landlord or property manager, how do I know what the best practices are for compliance with the Americans with Disabilities Act (ADA)

 Does the Americans with Disabilities Act (ADA) establish Priorities for making repairs to remove barriers to the disabled?